pondurupurnachandrarao-cmd/JavaPrograms/README.md

 13. A java program to find the factorial of a given number.

 14. A Java program to calculate the area and perimeter of a rectangle using a class.

+15. A java program using student class with data members name and age, and methods to read and disolay the student details using an object.